SUBJECT: EC 6401 -ELECTRONIC CIRCUITS II

 Applications:

-a) it is used as local oscillator in radio and TV receivers.
+a) it is used as local oscillator in radio and TV

 b) In the function generator.